 Ways to Get a Better Mortgage

 - Perfect your credit – One of the most important factors in getting the best rate on a mortgage is your existing credit.
 Most people today understand that their credit score is the single biggest factor in the loan rate they will get from the lender.
 However, not everyone realizes just how important it is to repair their credit score before taking out a loan.
 What more people should learn is how to increase their credit score!
 A few extra points could save you thousands of dollars over the life of your loan.
 Fixing your credit can take time, but it is time well spent.
 Get your credit reports, challenge any incorrect information on them and then go through the sometimes lengthy process of cleaning up your debts and collections.
-You want your credit cards paid down and collections paid off before you attempt to borrow – at least if you want to get the best possible rate.
+You want your credit cards paid down, and groups paid off before you attempt to borrow – at least if you want to get the best possible rate.

-- Be upfront with your lender – If you are in a situation where there are some dings in your credit history that cannot be easily repaired, try to be upfront with your lender about them.
+- Be upfront with your lender – If you are in a situation where some dings in your credit history cannot be easily repaired, try to be upfront with your lender about them.
 After the problems in the 2000s with the real estate market and lending practices, all lenders are on high alert for any issues with borrowers.
 They will go through your information with a fine-toothed comb to ensure they are safe in their lending practices.
-Better to notify them now about issues then to be caught lying – and possibly lose out on your chances of getting the loan.
+Better to notify them now about issues than to be caught lying – and possibly lose out on your chances of getting the loan.
 Honesty has an additional benefit.
-The loan officer is there to help you get a loan and he or she will often do a lot to see that happen.
+The loan officer is there to help you get a loan, and he or she will often do a lot to see that happen.
 Letting the lender know now about issues will allow the loan officer to give you advice and work with you to fix any major problems so you can get the loan.
-If you are buying a home your lender will issue what is called a pre-approval letter.
+If you are buying a home, your lender will issue what is called a pre-approval letter.
 The last thing you want to do is get caught in a position where you have exaggerated your finances.
 This could cause you to lose out on your potential dream home!

 - Consider a credit union – There are plenty of banks out there willing to lend money to home buyers.
 Unfortunately, not all of them will give you a good deal.
-Some will give you a downright bad deal, so keep your guard up when you are shopping around for a mortgage.
-Many people discover that their local credit union actually has better lending policies for its members than regular commercial banks.
+Some will offer you a downright bad deal, so keep your guard up when you are shopping around for a mortgage.
+Many people discover that their local credit union has better lending policies for its members than regular commercial banks.
 The credit union is owned by the members and therefore has an incentive to take care of those members.
 This means you might be able to get a better loan with your credit union.
 Granted, this is not always the case.
 But it certainly doesn’t hurt to shop around with both credit unions and banks before you decide on a mortgage.

 - Limit your mortgage shopping to a two-week period – Your credit score can only weather so many credit inquiries before it begins to drop.
-If you keep shopping for mortgages beyond the 14-day period it could result in a lowering of your credit score – the last thing you need when you want to get the best possible mortgage.
-Search hard and compare all your options, but avoid doing so for too long.
+If you keep shopping for mortgages beyond the 14-day period, it could result in a lowering of your credit score – the last thing you need when you want to get the best possible mortgage.
+Search carefully and compare all your options, but avoid doing so for too long.

 - Miscellaneous – once you have your mortgage commitment letter don’t think you are out of the woods before closing on your home.
 Some borrowers have made some mortgage mistakes that have cost them the ability to get a loan.
-I have summarized the top mortgage mistakes you need to avoid so you’re not kicking yourself!
+I have summarized the top mortgage mistakes you need to avoid, so you’re not kicking yourself!

 More Helpful Articles on Getting The Best Mortgage